kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 .. meta::
    :description: Learn how you can mark up inline code in Sphinx and see how it would look like on your website.
+   :twitter:description: Learn how you can mark up inline code in Sphinx and see how it would look like on your website.

 .. role:: python(code)
    :language: python